Negative inversion: Absence

 A close examination of the fronted phrases in these sentences reveals that each is a depictive predication over the subject argument (an adjunct over the subject), as opposed to a predication over the entire main clause (an adjunct over the clause).
+In other words, the adjunct does not negate the predicate, but instead asserts a separate negation.
 The examples therefore demonstrate that negative inversion is sensitive to how the fronted expression functions within the clause as a whole.

 Distinctiveness

 The most intriguing cases of negative inversion are those where the meaning of the sentence shifts significantly based upon whether inversion has or has not occurred: